sachijay/shiny_template/README.md

-# shiny_template
+# Shiny App Template

- A template to setup a shiny app
+Defines the template for easy setup of Shiny apps.